-Text alignment in the label is by means of a row of six interactive buttons, the selected button indicated by a coloured border, and in the case of horizontal alignment, the position of the text in the text box.
+Text alignment in the label is by means of a row of six interactive buttons, the selected button indicated by a blue coloured border, and in the case of horizontal alignment, the position of the text in the text box.

 The Text Format group includes a checkbox to optionally remove empty paragraphs from the labels.
 This is a later addition as early versions stripped empty paragraphs as a matter of course.

 Below that to the right are text boxes in which you may enter the first label number and the number of labels required and the number required of each numbered label.
 The total number of labels will be a multiple of the Set number.